Skip to main content

 Series VI, Women's Organizations and Related Organizations, details the various women's groups through the decades.
 Some of the groups include Women's Foreign Missionary Society, Circle Nine, and the Matron's Circle.
 Most of the documents are meeting minutes but there are some calendars, directories, histories, and scrapbooks.

-Series VII, Photos, Scrapbooks, and Audio, contains numerous photos from church classes, scrapbooks from women's organizations, cassettes of sermons, and albums.
+Series VII, Photos and Scrapbooks, contains numerous photos from church classes, scrapbooks from women's organizations, cassettes of sermons, and albums.
 The photographs are mostly from the turn-of-the-century.
 Many of the photos are from church classes, church gatherings, directories, and activities.
 There are a few slides and negatives, also a newspaper scrapbook.
-There are several albums with church chimes and musicals.
 Also included in this series are seven stamps with images of the church and people imprinted on them.

 Dates